8 Best Outdoor Swimming Places in the Helsinki Region

 Hietaniemi Beach

 As a public beach, Hietsu is free for anyone.
-The water may be a little cold and its temperature is seldom over 20 Celcius.
-The beach is only 15 minutes walk away from Helsinki Centre.
+The water may be a little cold even in the summer and its temperature is seldom over 20 Celcius.
+The beach is only 15 15-minute walk away from Helsinki Centre.

 Kuusijärvi